 - 1.3.1 Given the vast amount of data being generated, particularly through use of the Web, and the need to make sense of this data, the ability to link information on the Web will be increasingly important in the coming years.
 To this end, we may see data increasingly being distributed as 'linked data' in the coming five to ten years.
-Linked data offers the opportunity to connect data to other pieces of data on the Web, contextualising and adding value to the information that already exists. - 1.3.2 Semantic technologies will play an important role over the next five to ten years when it comes to publishing and making sense of this data, offering the opportunity to create rich machine-processable descriptions of data.
-This will enable knowledge sharing and reuse in addition to data sharing and reuse.
-It is expected that data will really start to show its true values when it is combined with other data sources.
-Location will provide a key underpinning framework to the Web of linked data, providing an essential information hub that brings many datasets together. - 1.3.3 The network of tomorrow, built on an increasing numbers of sensors and thus, increasing data, will produce a hyperconnected environment or 'Internet of Things', with estimates of over 50 billion things connected by 2020.
-The 'omnipresence' of geospatial information in our lives, whereby almost all pieces of data have some form of location reference, will continue, with location providing a vital link between the sensors that will generate the Internet of Things and the Uniform Resource Identifier (URI) assigned to a thing or object within that connected world of things.
-This will drive the demand for informative standardised metadata as part of geospatial data, in order to maximise usability.
+Linked data offers the opportunity to connect data to other pieces of data on the Web, contextualising and adding value to the information that already exists. - 1.3.2 Semantic technologies will play an important role when it comes to publishing and making sense of this data, offering the opportunity to create rich machine-processable descriptions of data.
+This will enable knowledge sharing and re-use in addition to data sharing and re-use.
+It is expected that data will really start to show its true value when it is combined with other data sources.
+Location will provide a key underpinning framework to the Web of linked data, providing an essential information hub that brings many datasets together.